Poverty: Improving technology

-Health care and education

-Nations do not necessarily need wealth to gain health.
-For example, Sri Lanka had a maternal mortality rate of 2% in the 1930s, higher than any nation today.
-It reduced it to 0.5–0.6% in the 1950s and to 0.6% today while spending less each year on maternal health because it learned what worked and what did not.
+Other than technology, advancements in sciences such as medicine help provide basic needs better.
+For example, Sri Lanka had a maternal mortality rate of 2% in the 1930s, higher than any nation today, but reduced it to 0.5–0.6% in the 1950s and to 0.6% in 2006 while spending less each year on maternal health because it learned what worked and what did not.
 Knowledge on the cost effectiveness of healthcare interventions can be elusive and educational measures have been made to disseminate what works, such as the Copenhagen Consensus.
 Cheap water filters and promoting hand washing are some of the most cost effective health interventions and can cut deaths from diarrhea and pneumonia.

-Strategies to provide education cost effectively include deworming children, which costs about 50 cents per child per year and reduces non-attendance from anemia, illness and malnutrition, while being only a twenty-fifth as expensive as increasing school attendance by constructing schools.
-Schoolgirl absenteeism could be cut in half by simply providing free sanitary towels.
 Fortification with micronutrients was ranked the most cost effective aid strategy by the Copenhagen Consensus.
 For example, iodised salt costs 2 to 3 cents per person a year while even moderate iodine deficiency in pregnancy shaves off 10 to 15 IQ points.
-Paying for school meals is argued to be an efficient strategy in increasing school enrollment, reducing absenteeism and increasing student attention.